quividi/vidicenter-api-documentation/docs/source/topology.rst

     ]

-Sites list with vehicles factor
+Sites list with vehicles factors
 ###############################

 Returns a list of your sites with vehicles factors